 St. Matthew Church, Windham

 Each year, Catholic men from around New Hampshire gather together for the annual Men of St. Joseph Mass and breakfast and to celebrate the Feast of our Patron, Saint Joseph.
-This year's Mass and breakfast occurred on Saturday, March 17, 2018.
-Photos are now available courtesy of Michael Richards.
+Photos are now available courtesy of Michael Richards from the Mass and breakfast that occurred on Saturday, March 19, 2022.
 Watch eNews for when registrations will be available for next year's event.